Samworth Church Academy

 The Samworth Church Academy is a coeducational secondary school and sixth form with academy status, located in Mansfield in the English county of Nottinghamshire.
+The name was applied from 2008.

-History
+Early history

 The school was established as "The Mansfield Secondary Technical School", which opened in 1945.
 It was housed in Nissen huts left over by a U.S. Army Hospital after the end of World War II on the outskirts of Mansfield, occupying the same site used by the current King's Mill Hospital.

 The school moved to new premises on the opposite side of Mansfield in 1957, becoming known as "Sherwood Hall Secondary School".

 In 1958 "The Sherwood Hall School for Girls" was opened, later known as Sherwood Hall Technical School for Girls.
 Sherwood Hall Technical Grammar School For Boys moved to the site in 1961.

 Comprehensive school

 The two technical-grammar schools merged in 1976 to become Sherwood Hall Upper School, a coeducational comprehensive school.
 In 2001 it became Sherwood Hall School and Sixth Form College.